tolauwae/phd-thesis/src/foundations/foundations.typ

 We model these interactions with the outside world through a simple messaging system, where messages arrive in order, one by one, in a message box.
 The server communicates with the client through an identical message box system, and is responsible for performing the debug commands it receives.

-The evaluation rules in @fig:stlc.debugger are split into three sets, the server debugging steps (#serverarrow), the client steps (#clientarrow), and the global steps of the remote debugger ($dbgarrow$), which wraps the former steps.
+The evaluation rules in @fig:stlc.debugger are split into three sets, the server debugging steps (#serverarrow), the client steps (#clientarrow), and the global steps of the remote debugger ($dbgarrow$), which wraps the server and client steps.

 === The syntax rules of the #remotedbg debugger